A lot or a little?

 Discuss real-life versus fantasy.
 What should you do in real life if you witness a crime?
 What in this app is realistic?
 What is silly or "fantasy" behavior?

-- Devices: iPhone, iPod Touch, iPad, Android, Apps for Windows, Windows Phone
+- Devices: iPhone, iPod Touch, iPad, Android, Windows app, Windows Phone

 - Price: Free